 · Forehead: Hormonal imbalances or stomach issues often cause forehead acne.
 Since hormones influence oil production, an imbalanced hormone will stimulate excessive oil production on the entire face.
 Stomach issues or digestive problems like irritable bowels, indigestion, or acid reflux can also cause breakouts on the forehead.
 You can switch your diet plan to include less oily and fatty foods.

 · Nose: The nose's right side represents the right side of the heart while the left side represents the left side.
 So it is safe to say that your heart’s condition has a lot to do with acne on your nose.
 It could be a result of poor blood circulation, cholesterol, or blood pressure problems.
 Constipation can also affect acne on the nose.
 You should look to cut back on salt and spicy foods.
-It would also help if you up your vitamin B levels to help with acne.

 · Chin: The chin and jaw lines correspond with the reproductive and hormonal system.
 Hence, acne at the location could be as a result of stress for everyone.
 However, for a woman, it is mostly caused by the menstrual cycle.
 Where the acne persists, it could be due to changes to the liver.
 Hence, the best way to combat it is to balance your hormones and aid your liver health.
 Omega-3 and spearmint tea, among many remedies, are excellent for soothing the breakouts.
 You can also talk about your hormones levels with your gynecologists for recommendations.